Dantewanders/NamasteWellness/README.md

 Create a database named Namaste_db.

-In the "api" intergrated terminal, run npx knex migrate:latest and npx knex seed:run to create and seed tables.
+In the "api" intergrated terminal, run npx knex migrate:latest and npx knex seed:run to create and seed tables.</p>

-##Starting the app
+<h1>Starting the app</h1>

 Using both intergrated terminals, run npm start to start the app!